OHSU Audiology Program

 - Materials for learning about your hearing and how to prevent hearing loss

 - Auditory rehabilitation courses

 Our team of highly qualified physicians, audiologists, and staff look forward to meeting you and discussing your care.

 How You Can HelpThe OHSU Audiology Service accepts financial donations and used hearing aids to help support our work and our patients.
 The Hearing Aid Program provides reconditioned (previously used) hearing aids to those individuals who cannot afford the cost of new hearing aids.
 You can help us maintain this service by donating your old hearing aids to the Hearing Aid Program.
 If you are interested in making a donation, please call 503 494-5171.

 How to Contact the Audiology Clinic for Information or Appointments

 Please contact our office regarding scheduling appointments.
-Prior to scheduling an appointment, our providers often need to review chart notes related to the reason you want to be seen in order to coordinate any additional tests they may need in order to make the most of your visit.
+Prior to scheduling an appointment, our providers often need to review chart notes related to your hearing loss, or the hearing loss of your child in order to coordinate any additional tests we may need in order to make the most of your visit.
 In some cases, we will require a referral from your primary care physician.
 We would be happy to discuss this with you to ensure we have all we need to expedite the scheduling process.